 This feature is in

-Netlify’s Git Gateway connects your site to Git provider's API, allowing tools like Netlify CMS to work with content, branches, and pull requests on your users’ behalf.
+Netlify’s Git Gateway connects your site to a Git provider’s API, allowing tools such as a CMS to work with content, branches, and pull requests on your users’ behalf.

-For a working example using Git Gateway with Netlify Identity service and Netlify CMS to let users edit site content without having accounts on GitHub or GitLab, or repository write privileges, try deploying this repository:
+For a working example using Git Gateway with Netlify Identity service and Decap CMS that allows users to edit site content without having accounts on GitHub or GitLab, or repository write privileges, try deploying this Hugo site repository:

-After clicking the Deploy to Netlify button above, you can follow the instructions for adding Identity users to the project.
-Any Identity users you add will have access to edit site content with Netlify CMS, without a GitHub/GitLab account or access to the repository.
+After selecting Deploy to Netlify above, you can follow the instructions for adding Identity users to the project.
+Any Identity users you add will have access to edit site content with Decap CMS, without a GitHub/GitLab account or access to the repository.

 That’s one example of something awesome that you can do with Git Gateway.
 To add Git Gateway to your existing web projects, check out the instructions below.

 If you’re using a custom domain, make sure you have HTTPS working before enabling Git Gateway on your site.